guzzle/guzzle/docs/request-options.rst

 The function accepts the following positional arguments:

-- the total number of bytes expected to be downloaded
+- the total number of bytes expected to be downloaded, zero if unknown
 - the number of bytes downloaded so far
 - the total number of bytes expected to be uploaded
 - the number of bytes uploaded so far